On Estimation and Cross-validation of Dynamic Treatment Regimes with Competing Risks: Empirical Example

 \subsection{Data}

-GALI is a centralised Routinely Collected Data network containing records from all adult patients admitted to the intensive care unit of the Ghent University Hospital since 2013.
-Our analysis is restricted to 4769 stage 2 AKI patients (based on the KDIGO - Kidney Disease: Improving Global Outcomes - criteria \citep{Levey2005}), admitted between 1/1/2013 and 31/12/2017 and who satisfied the following criteria by the time of the inclusion at stage 2 AKI diagnosis: no recorded RRT history, aged 18 years or above, no stage 3 AKI diagnosis and no dialysis restriction. \\ For each patient we have information on ICU admission time, ICU discharge time, vital status at discharge, timestamps of all dialysis sessions during each ICU episode, baseline covariates (e.g. age, weight, gender, admission category) and longitudinal measurements (e.g. serum potassium, pH, fluid balance, SOFA score, treatment limitation decisions, etc.) and their timestamps.
+The ICIS (Intensive Care Information System) of the Ghent University Hospital ICUs contains records from all adult patients admitted to the intensive care unit since $2013$.
+Our analysis is restricted to $4769$ retrospectively identified stage $2$ AKI patients \citep{Vanmassenhove2021} (based on the KDIGO -- Kidney Disease: Improving Global Outcomes -- criteria \citep{KDIGO2012}), admitted between $1/1/2013$ and $31/12/2017$ and who satisfied the following criteria by the time of the inclusion at stage $2$ AKI diagnosis: no recorded RRT history, aged $18$ years or above, no stage $3$ AKI diagnosis and no dialysis restriction. \\